-The for-credit internship registration process is handled via the Career Center Handshake platform.
-To register your internship for credit, please contact Career Center at career@bw.edu.
+The for-credit registration process for all internships required for ASW Majors and Minors is handled via the ASW Clinical Coordinator and the Career Center Handshake platform.
+To register your internship for credit, please contact the ASW Clinical Coordinator and the Career Center at career@bw.edu.